-Luther loves his single life until Eric shows him what living with love really means.
+Luther loves his single life until Eric shows him what loving really means.

 Luther’s life is perfect—short-lived jobs, temporary housing, and easy hookups.
 Inheriting his grandma’s lake house is the last thing he wants, even if the plumbing in his tiny trailer doesn’t work.
 When Erik arrives to fix Luther’s pipes, a tattoo hints he might be up for more than working on the drain, though he’s shy about it.